 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-When a person suffers with Borderline Personality Disorder (BPD), the strong tendency is to “get locked” into irrational types of thought… not because he is a “bad person”, but because his emotional experience is powerful and seems to suggest that his initial perceptions (impressions, interpretations) of life events are absolute fact.
-Irrational thoughts tend to be rigid and more extreme in nature (e.g., all-or-nothing, black-or-white) and often lacking in contextual information that helps to form alternative ways of looking at things.
-And when irrational thoughts and the accompanying intense emotions remain unadjusted (inflexible), it can very easily turn into problems in relational functioning and problem-solving (conflict, drama, poor decision-making), and ultimately lower the quality of life experience more and more.
+When a person suffers from Borderline Personality Disorder (BPD), the strong tendency is to “get locked” into irrational types of thought… not because he is a “bad person”, but because his emotional experience is compelling and seems to suggest that his initial perceptions (impressions, interpretations) of life events are absolute fact.
+Irrational thoughts tend to be rigid and more extreme (e.g., all-or-nothing, black-or-white) and often lacking in contextual information that helps to form alternative ways of looking at things.
+And when irrational thoughts and the accompanying intense emotions remain unadjusted (inflexible), it can very quickly turn into problems in relational functioning and difficulties problem-solving (conflict, drama, poor decision-making), and ultimately lower the quality of life experience more and more.

 **If more information is needed in regards to how irrational thoughts can be a problem in BPD, it may be helpful to access Step-3 of the BreakAway MHE 9-Steps before proceeding further.